gorda/istio.io/content/en/docs/tasks/observability/kiali/index.md

     {{< image width="80%" link="./kiali-validate3-ok.png" caption="Service Details Showing Valid Configuration" >}}

-## Viewing and editing Istio configuration YAML
+## Viewing and editing Istio configuration YAML{#viewing-and-editing-Istio-configuration-yaml}

 Kiali provides a YAML editor for viewing and editing Istio configuration resources.
 The YAML editor will also provide validation messages when it detects incorrect configurations.